-The Outdoor Range hours are from 7:00 am. until one hour before dark 364 days per year, including Holidays.
+Club hours are from 7:00 am. until one hour before dark 364 days per year.
 Be off the ranch before dark!
-There will generally be no admittance within one hour before sunset (Check the daily paper for the time of predicted sunset, or use this sunrise/sunset calculator from the Navy website to find out).
+There will generally be no admittance within one hour before sunset (Check the daily paper for the time of predicted sunset).
 Be sure to give yourself some leeway, if entering late in the day.
 Note: the ranch is closed one day per year to keep it private, this usually occurs during inclement weather.
-The Sporting Clays Range is open on Sundays, and for Special Events only on other days.
-Please see the Zink Ranch Agreement for further details.
-The Indoor Range hours of operation are Thursday & Friday 12 – 8pm, Saturday 10 – 6pm, Sunday 1 – 6pm

 Almost everyone has a cell phone these days, it is a good idea to bring one to the range with you.
-Most phones will receive a signal from the hill to the west of the .22 Silhouette Range and Clubhouse.
+Most phones will receive a signal from the hill at the skeet range.
 Should you need emergency help the closest is the Rock Fire Department located at the Zink gate.
 They are fully trained EMT personnel and will arrive much faster than calling 911.
-Their number is 245-1155.
+Their number is 918-245-1155.
 Program it into your phone!

 Please drive and park correctly!
 Do not drive or park on the berms or shooting ranges, park on the gravel not on the grass.
 However, you may drive to the target pits on the high power rifle range, and on the proper “trail” to the 200 yard target line on the bench rest range.
 There is also a gravel “trail” to the target lines on the high power rifle silhouette range.